ComScore

 4. Golden Retriever

 Try walking down the street with a friendly golden retriever and not making a new pal.
 This breed is a terrific companion for social settings because they’re loyal and playful.
-Dogs for folks with ASD also often need to be able to withstand a little rough-housing—or at the very least, tons of playtime—and goldens are always up for anything.
+The best dogs for kids with autism also often need to be able to withstand a little rough-housing—or at the very least, tons of playtime—and goldens are always up for anything.

 the best dogs for people with autism golden doodle